dsccommunity/StorageDsc/README.md

 *   **DiskNumber**: Specifies the identifer for which disk to wait for.
 *   **RetryIntervalSec**: Specifies the number of secods to wait for the disk to become available.
-*   **Count**: The number of times to loop the retry interval while waiting for the disk.
+*   **RetryCount**: The number of times to loop the retry interval while waiting for the disk.

 Renaming Requirements
 ---------------------